Chrome RSS Extension

 I have fallen in love with Learning Ally!!
 I have seen it change my students’ reading lives!
 They love being able to choose their own books (with a few suggestions from me ), and they also love being able to have book discussion with their peers!
 I just have so many good things to say about it!

 Terrie adds, “As school is kicking off around the country, we have teachers and students that can relate to those feelings of falling in love to their experience with Learning Ally.
 They don’t want to be without us, they want to spend time with us and they quite possibly get butterflies in their stomach when reading so many great...titles.”

 Metrics Update for this week:

-Our readers increased to 201,345
+Our readers increased (from zero last week) to 16,545!